jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 ### With Header and Footer

 The `<DropDownHeader />` and `<DropDownFooter />` components are used to add a fixed header and/or footer element to the dropdown.
 These elements don't scroll with the rest of the list, and are ignored by the default arrow key handlers.
 Add these components via the `header` and `footer` prop on the `<DropDown />` component.

-Here is the first example extended with the header and footer:

 ```
 const checked = require ( '@xero/xui-icon/icons/checkbox-check' ).default;